cwellsx/time/src/topbar/markdown/now.md

 # Now

+On this page:

 - When you start doing something, click the Start button
-- When you finish or pause, record what you did and click Stop.
+- When you finish or pause, record what you did and click Stop or Next.

 ## Time Started or Stopped